oleks/git-cli-qsg/README.md

 ## Getting a Repository

 In Git parlance, a hierarchy of files, maintained as a project in Git, is called a "repository".
-If you are joining a pre-existing project, the first thing to do is to "clone" the repository from some host to your own machine.
+If you are joining an existing project, the first thing to do is to "clone" the repository from some host to your own machine.

 To clone a Git repository you are best off with its Git-URL (there are also HTTP URLs, but these are considered clumsy).
 If you are familiar